 It is not a riddle, not exactly.
 It was the challenge presented to …Continue reading

-I awoke on this long-dreaded inauguration day of a 45th President of the United States (whose platform I do not support), with the joyful memory of a powerful dream.
+I awoke on the long-dreaded inauguration day of a 45th President of the United States (whose platform I do not support), with the joyful memory of a powerful dream.

 I dreamt that I was going horseback riding with a group of people.
 Somehow I ended up on the lead horse—a mare—who I seem to recall was named …Continue reading